 Early Morning Work

-For the first half-an-hour of the day, Year Six focus on developing key skills in literacy and numeracy.
-The children work through a daily maths task to improve their mental agility.
+For the first half-an-hour of the day, Year Six focus on developing key skills in English and mathematics.
+The children work through a daily maths task to improve their mental calculations and fluency of key mathematical skills.
 They will also have a handwriting task, which has a spelling, grammar or punctuation focus.
-This is also a when children are heard read individually.
-Every child will be heard once every other week.
-On Friday mornings, Nelson Class will be tested on their weekly spellings and in their mathematical calculations.
+This is also a when children are heard read, individually or within a group.
+Each child will be heard read once every-other week and this will be recorded in their Link Book.
+On Friday mornings, weekly spellings will be tested and the children will practise their arithmetic skills in maths.

 Nelson class will take part in voice tuition this term.
 Our voice coach, Caroline Radcliff, will teach the children a wide variety of songs.
 They will learn how to control their voice, how to pitch their voice appropriately and to sing as part of a group, including singing in different parts.